Mended Hearts

 Mended Hearts is a United States-based charity which functions as a support group for individuals suffering from heart disease.
-It was founded in 1951 by cardiac surgery pioneer Dwight Harken.
-Dr. Dwight Harken was the first surgeon in history to repeatedly perform successful heart surgery.
-Dwight Harken asked four post-surgery heart patients to get together to give encouragement and support to each other and prospective patients.
-It was there that these patients spoke of their "mended hearts".
+It was founded in 1951 by cardiac surgeon Dwight Harken.
+Harken was the first surgeon in history to repeatedly perform successful heart surgery.
+Harken invited post-surgery and prospective heart patients to meet for mutual encouragement and support.
+These patients spoke of their "mended hearts".
 Mended Hearts offers a program for the families of children born with congenital heart defects known as Mended Little Hearts.

-Mended Hearts is the largest heart patient peer support network in the world.
-Mended Hearts partners with 460 hospitals and rehabilitation clinics across the United States.
-Its 285 chapters and 21,000 volunteers touch the lives of patients throughout North America, assisting patients and caregivers from diagnosis through recovery with social, emotional, and practical support.
-Mended Hearts is recognized for its role in fostering a positive patient-care experience, and provides services to heart patients through visiting programs, educational forums, and support group meetings.
+Mended Hearts partners with 460 hospitals and rehabilitation clinics across the United States, with 285 chapters employing 21,000 volunteers.